Azure/communication-monitoring/README.md

 npm run start
 ```

+If the command fails, try to update to the latest `npm` version.

+Quickstart application will be available at `localhost:8080` after setup.

 ### Join a call

-In order to join a specific call using the quickstart application, you will need to find the group id from the call you're trying to join.
-Copy the group id to the app's textbox and click the start call button.
+In order to join a specific call using the quickstart application, you will need to find the id for the call you're trying to join.
+Copy the call id to the app's textbox and click the start call button.

 The Inspector will be shown as a white square.
 This can be changed by clicking the open pop up button found in the UI.
 This button is calling the `open` function from the Communication Inspector API.